 The aim of the National Strategy for Connectivity in Very High Capacity Electronic Communication Networks for 2023-2030 is to ensure that all households are covered by a Gigabit network by 2030.
 The financing will be ensured by (i) private funding sources, where investments can be made under market conditions; and by (ii) public funds, where market failures may lead to the exclusion.
 In the "white areas", this public investment is complementary to private investment.
 The public intervention to support the installation of very high capacity networks in "white areas" is a proportional measure limited to the minimum necessary to achieve the objective of promoting equity and territorial cohesion in access to an infrastructure that is essential for citizens and for business needs.
 The strategy will make it possible to launch public tenders to install, manage and operate high capacity networks in ‘white areas’.
 ANACOM will monitor broadband mapping and the installation of networks through Key Indicators.

-The Portugal 2030 contains plans of deploying VHCN to households as well as to industrial, commercial and agricultural premises by 2030.
+The Portugal 2030 contains plans to deploy VHCN to households and to industrial, commercial and agricultural premises by 2030.
 A call for tenders on deployment, operations and maintenance of fixed VHCN in "white areas” was launched in 2023.

 ANACOM works to create conditions for a consistent and competitive development of 5G.The 5G Portal provides information to the public.